victorgrein/magnus-ai/README.md

 ## 🐳 Running with Docker

-To facilitate deployment and execution of the application, we provide Docker and Docker Compose configurations.
+For quick setup and deployment, we provide Docker and Docker Compose configurations.

 ### Prerequisites